exakat/exakat/docs/Rules.rst

 #######

-PHP 5.5 introduced a special class constant, relying on the 'class' keyword.
-It will solve the classname that is used in the left part of the operator.
+PHP has a special class constant to hold the name of the class : 'class' keyword.
+It represents the classname that is used in the left part of the operator.

+Using '::class' is safer than relying on a string.
+It is also faster, though it is a micro-optimisation.

+It is introduced in PHP 5.5.

 .. code-block:: php